merenlab/anvio.org/tutorials/visualizing-mass-spec-data/index.md

 |-1|97.0658857911469|0.0244307|98.073164619|C_6 H_10 O_1|C6H10O|C_6 H_9 O_1|4610|6|1.667|0.167|6|10|1|0|0|0|0|0|0|0|0|0|0|0|0|0|0|0|0|0|0|0|0|0|0|0|0|0|0|2235191.82163837|2143264.7712766|97.0658851501465|0.0471851155954791|188|0.2|0.27|2|0|0|0|0|0|0|1|0|1|0|0|0|0|3.47|778.86|NA|257664.49|NA|NA|NA|NA|NA|NA|NA|NA|NA|NA|NA|2365.01778253981|NA|245828.727061257|NA|NA|50|FALSE|NA|4491878|5532839|2823098|2705824|2847547|2437464|6529451|5433047|5753153|6955344|2905538|NA|NA|2900433|2552372|3969283|NA|NA|7802772|7698282|NA|2672999|8713305|7854462|12705028|11974416|NA|NA|NA|NA|NA|NA|4074415|2444224|2867961|2780063|4310235|3448835|4128310|3048258|2791738|2921810|3879740|4043538|2600214|2593384|NA|2611272|4858024|6172508|NA|NA|3081045|3438012|4129241|3358291|NA|NA|9562812|10407613|14572698|14956483|14983140|13619310|12286014|12364931|14652015|14109715|3036124|3707595|3571848|4505563|NA|NA|3963270|4886699|3987618|3922432|3720864|2875360|2255038|2719899|5058831|4336240|3301307|NA|NA|NA|NA|NA|5013382|4555531|6797981|7175407|4146514|4310286|23757506|23140464|21086872|20334034|32481128|32124570|13984781|13311580|NA|NA|7402349|7286222|6476750|6620342|2557104|3651388|11019250|10941901|8634860|7921655|7383399|8026586|8394433|14248575|13884317|16399338|16972976|12112813|11518904|3505636|2646581|4254529|4118787|3350895|4609182|9340119|7845562|7662841|7783779|5464018|5451503|7349404|7291681|3976431|4429670|7444392|6424350|4504773|5091984|6492777|5000463|4858526|4143854|5732599|5612066|7137111|7884878|6440002|6038448|5915201|5933493|5935257|5317650|10893583|10908350|7899672|8411780|10956269|11837026|11147549|10341625|6139842|6975575|4298425|3899331|2537862|3014794|5070807|4863370|4339548|3778091|10365555|10952818|12261099|11482405|8796598|9095216|6900613|5336998|8955269|9853224|5093397|5137758|4935488|3034527|7119389|7295652|14301922|14884196|9890611|10419196|8755251|9375617|11221558|9859990|12406028|11539023|8515431|10210192|7273066|7431786|9329673|6822631|7257064|8298629|28739364|29188154|
 |(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|(...)|

-There is a lot of information here, and we need to extract the data that we would like to work with.
+There is a lot of information here (as this table scrolls to the right quite a bit), and we need to extract the data that we would like to work with.

 Our primary interest was to understand what the molecular diversity of DOM produced by the different bacterial cultures and consortia looks like, and whether—based on the distribution across samples—we can draw conclusions about microbial interactions mediated by individual molecular formulas.
 The usual visualization strategies, such as van Krevelen plots, were going to be too busy to discern the fate of individual molecular formulas.
 I thought that using anvi'o for this could be a good solution, since [the anvi'o interactive interface](https://merenlab.org/2016/02/27/the-anvio-interactive-interface/) is quite talented.

-To use anvi'o for visualization, I needed to turn the raw dataset above into a form that is acceptable by anvi'o.
-So I used a combination of Excel and R-based solutions to do a few things:
+But as I mentioned at the beginning, I needed to take this dataset and project speicific data, and turn this into anvi'o-compatible data.
+Which is not so difficult, but if you have similar problems, you should feel free to reach out to the anvi'o community on {% include _discord_invitation_button.html %} to get help or advice.
+For my own dataset I used a combination of Microsoft EXCEL and R-based solutions to do a few things:

-* We removed all features that were present in the medium blanks to ensure we were only looking at compounds produced during the experiment, and we only considered features that occurred in all replicates.
+* I removed all features that were present in the medium blanks to ensure I was only looking at compounds produced during the experiment, and I only considered features that occurred in all replicates.

-* Since I was interested in seeing the distribution of formulas across different microbial consortia, I disregarded intensities and focused only on the presence or absence of molecular formulas.
+* I was interested in seeing the distribution of formulas across different microbial consortia, thus I disregarded intensities and focused only on the presence or absence of molecular formulas.

-* Using binary presence-absence information, I identified molecular formulas that were produced, remained unchanged, or were consumed.
+* I identified molecular formulas that were produced, remained unchanged, or were consumed, based on their binary presence-absence data.

-* I generated a final matrix using specific sample names, which gave me the dataset I could use with anvi'o.
+* Finally, I generated a tabular file (which you will see below0 using specific sample names that would enable me to use anvi'o to visualize and modify it.

 ## The primary data for anvi'o analysis and visualization